-2 Assumes all sampling round trips over the 5-year period were performed using a small tug boat in conjunction with a small cargo barge, which does not have an engine.
+1 Assumes all sampling round trips over the 5-year period were performed using a Small Tug Boat in conjunction with a small cargo barge, which does not have an engine.
 Geotechnical and benthic sampling are presumed to occur concurrently for the export cable.
-The turbine and transmission station survey site factor is based on 12-megawatt turbines, resulting in 69 total turbines for a single OCS wind energy per lease.
+Turbine and transmission station survey site factor is based on 12-megawatt turbines, resulting in 69 total turbines for a single OCS wind energy lease.